The Grief Prophecy is the

 release took a little longer than I'd have wished, but it was well worth the wait.

-studio recording is that it is much more raw and features a slower pace than on Storm of the Light's Bane.
-In some
+the studio recording is that it is much more raw and features a slower pace than on Storm of the Light's Bane.
+In

-way, this only adds to the ominous and eerie atmosphere.
-Instead of ice cold razors, slicing through your skin, it feels more
+some way, this only adds to the ominous and eerie atmosphere.
+Instead of ice cold razors, slicing through your skin, it feels

-like rusted hammers, crushing your bones.
-The vocals are a little different as well, being a bit more Hellish and raw, aat
+more like rusted hammers, crushing your bones.
+The vocals are a little different as well, being a bit more Hellish and raw,

-times.
-It is interesting to hear how the song sounded in an earlier form, and to then compare it to what was released later
+aat times.
+It is interesting to hear how the song sounded in an earlier form, and to then compare it to what was released

-on.
+later on.
 Often, demo versions aren't very good and are more of a curiosity than something to actually enjoy.
-That's not the case
+That's not the

 The next song is a cover of Tormentor's "Elisabeth Bathory".
 The band does an excellent